-With so many gear options out there, how do you know what to choose?
-Gear is designed specifically for what you're riding.
+Gear is designed specifically for what you're riding, but with so many options out there, how do you know what to choose?

-We're going to focus on the dirt bike gear available on the market that should be considered to keep your body in protected when riding off road.
-Gear marketed for generic off road or labeled as motocross gear will apply to the same dirt rider.
-Whether you're riding on a dirt bike or ATV, here are the basics to get you going.
+We're going to focus on the dirt bike gear that should be considered to keep your body protected when riding off road.
+Gear marketed for generic off-road or as motocross gear mostly applies to the same rider.
+However, whether you're riding on a dirt bike or ATV, here are the basics to get you going.

-Dirt bike helmets are designed to give full face protection with the maximum amount of airflow.
-They also have a large open area where a face shield should go, with a large visor to avoid sunlight glare.
-This way you can wear goggles over the helmet to keep the dirt, dust and rocks out of your eyes.
-There are a number of brands in the marketplace, offering a variety of features across a wide range of prices.
-Options even exist for things like more venting for riders in hotter climates.
+Riding helmets are designed to give full head protection with the maximum amount of airflow.
+Some have an open area where a face shield should go, with a large visor to avoid sunlight glare.
+This allows for wearing goggles over the helmet to keep dirt, dust and rocks out of your eyes.
+Many brands offer a variety of features across a wide range of prices.
+Options even exist for things like better venting for riders in hotter climates.

-The main thing you want to consider is shape and size.
-Everyone has a different head shape, and manufacturers change their shell designs to fit those shapes.
-You want a snug fit that doesn't give you pressure spots, which will give you a headache.
-Wear the helmet for about 30 minutes to make sure the fit is right for you.
-Take your time when choosing your helmet.
-You want to be comfortable for a day of riding while having the best protection.
+The main thing to consider is shape and size.
+Everyone has a different head shape, and manufacturers adjust their shell designs to fit the variety.
+Get a snug fit that doesn't give you pressure spots, which causes headaches.
+Take your time when choosing your helmet, and try it on for about 30 minutes to make sure it fits comfortably.

-Dirt bike boots — like Alpinestars Tech 8 RS boots — often have descriptions about how "soft" they are or how they "have superior comfort and flexibility."
+Dirt bike boots often have descriptions about how "soft" they are or how they "have superior comfort and flexibility."
 In reality, wearing off-road boots is like putting a cast on each foot.
-They have multiple forms of protection, restrict ankle movement, and have 3-5 buckles to lock it all down.
+They offer multiple forms of protection, restrict ankle movement, and have 3-5 buckles to lock it all down.

 It's somewhat awkward at first walking around in "moon boots," but once you wear them a couple times, you can't imagine riding without them!
 These boots protect your feet, ankles and lower legs in every way possible.
-Multi-layered hard soles, inner ankle support sleeve, hard toe box to reduce impact, heel cups and shin armor all work together to ensure you can walk back to your truck at the end of your rides.
+Multi-layered hard soles, inner ankle support sleeve, hard-toe box to reduce impact, heel cups and shin armor all work together to ensure you can walk back to your truck at the end of each ride.

-These are probably the cheapest gear items you'll ever buy.
-Dirt bike gloves are lightweight, breathable, and generally very comfortable.
-Since we're playing around in dirt and not on the pavement, they don't need to be super durable and bulky.
+Perhaps the cheapest gear items you'll ever buy, dirt bike gloves are lightweight, breathable, and generally very comfortable.
+And since we're talking about playing in dirt and not on pavement, they don't need to be super durable or bulky.

-They're designed to help avoid abrasion and blisters.
-And they usually have double-stitched reinforced palms to minimize getting worn out on the grips, or for when you take a dive in the dirt.
+Dirt bike or off-road gloves are designed to help avoid abrasion and blisters.
+They usually have double-stitched reinforced palms to minimize getting worn out on the grips, or for protection when you take a dive in the dirt.

 Off-Road Pants and Jerseys

-This is where you get to pick out an outfit for style points.
-Jerseys and pants usually come in matching sets designed with the same patterns.
-The color options are endless.
+This is where you go for style points!
+Jerseys and pants usually come in matching sets, with endless color options to choose from.
 Dirt bike jerseys are just lightweight, breathable long-sleeve shirts that usually have some extra material and stitching in the elbows and shoulders.
 They protect you from minor abrasions, allow lots of airflow and are very comfortable.

 Highly Recommended Dirt Bike Gear

-If you want to up your safety gear game, these items are a little less commonly used, but we recommend them for serious riding, especially at higher speeds.
-Consider it bonus optional upgraded equipment.
+If you want to up your safety gear game, these items are less commonly used, but we recommend them for serious riding, especially at higher speeds.
+Consider it bonus optional gear.

-Roost protectors/deflectors are basically over-armor to protect your chest from flying debris, rocks and chunks of dirt.
-When you're riding in a group, on the track or on the trails, it's an added layer of hard plastic that will shield you from those painful little projectiles.
-While you mainly see them on dirt bike riders, they're nice to have when riding ATVs as well.
-Besides flying debris, they also offer protection from impact on your handlebars and for your vital areas if you end up dismounting.
+Roost/chest protectors are basically over-armor to protect your chest from flying debris.
+When you're riding in a group, on the track or on the trails, it's an added layer of hard plastic to shield you from painful little projectiles.
+While you mainly see them on dirt bike riders, they're good to have when riding ATVs as well.
+Besides flying debris, they also protect you from impacting your handlebars and your vital areas if you end up falling off.

-Neck braces — like this Alpinestars BNS Tech Carbon Neck Support — clamp around your neck and support the bottom of your helmet.
+Neck braces clamp around your neck and support the bottom of your helmet.
 The first time you wear one might feel awkward, but the added support is tremendous.
-If you launch off your bike or ATV and land on your head, a neck brace will help prevent serious spinal injury.
-For all you Evil Knievel type riders, this should be a serious consideration.
+If you launch off your bike or ATV and land on your head, a neck brace helps prevent serious spinal injury.
+All you Evil Knievel type stunt riders should seriously consider buying a neck brace.

-Additional armor is never a bad thing.
-Since jerseys don't offer much in actual protection, there are armor options you can wear under your standard gear.
-Something like this Stryker Rig Body Armor can offer that extra protection.
+Since jerseys don't offer much in actual protection, additional body armor options are available to wear under your standard gear.

-Think of it as a solid upgrade from your standard roost protector, since it covers a lot more ground.
-There are also armored shorts you can wear under your offroad pants that will accomplish the same goal.
+Think of armor as a solid upgrade from your standard roost protector, since it covers a lot more ground.
+There are also armored shorts you can wear under your offroad pants for additional lower body protection.

-It all boils down to what you're comfortable wearing and how much protection you want for yourself.
-There are no rules when it comes to gear.
-We just appreciate that sometimes as fun as this sport is, it can be physically dangerous to our health.
-Enjoy your time in the wild and gear up to ride another day.
+There are no rules when it comes to choosing gear.
+It all boils down to what you're comfortable wearing and how much protection you want.
+We just appreciate that as fun as this sport is, it can be seriously dangerous to our physical health, so enjoy your time in the wild and gear up to ride another day!